etahamad/-/README.md

 [wiki here]

 ## - roadmap
-Currently - project is still wip and we will inform you whenever it's ready to build.
+Currently - project was planned to start closed ALPHA Test phase but got back to wip due to lack of resources.